Are you throwing 'darts in the dark'?

-However, my feeling is that life is a bit like an ultra marathon, you could keep plodding on, not particularly enjoying the journey, or moving forward from one task (or month) to the next with no plan, or perhaps even give up and start to drift into unhelpful behaviours or avenues.
-Or you could map out your journey, with staging posts or milestones along the way.
+However, my feeling is that life is a bit like an ultra marathon.
+You could keep plodding on, not particularly enjoying the journey, or moving forward from one task to the next with no plan - or perhaps even give up and start to drift into unhelpful behaviours or avenues.
+Or, you could map out your journey, with staging posts or milestones along the way.

 And yes, I realise that I am mixing my metaphors here, from dart boards to marathons but you get my gist!

 "The ultimate goal should be doing your best and enjoying it." - Peggy Fleming, 1948 US Olympic Ice Skating Gold Medallist

 The value of milestones

 I was talking to someone recently who was saying that a new year is just an arbitrary marker, which people often use to beat themselves up.
 As the year draws to a close and you feel you have not achieved what you set out to achieve, it’s typical to feel full of disappointment.